intel/vscode-oneapi-gdb-debug/README.md

 ## How to use
 1.

+To learn more about using extensions with oneAPI, see [Using Visual Studio Code with Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/using-vs-code-with-intel-oneapi/top.html)

 ## Prepare Launch Configuration
 Note that this feature is only available for the Linux target platform.